 How popular is the baby name Bush in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Bush and check out all the blog posts that mention the name Bush.
+Plus, check out all the blog posts that mention the name Bush.

 Over at the New York Times photojournalism blog Lens, Patrick Witty has just finished a series of blog posts about New York-area males with presidential names.
 In one of his posts, he says: